-Tattoos have been around for centuries in places all around the world.
+Tattoos have been used around the world for centuries.
 In the past couple of decades, this practice has exploded as a part of American mainstream culture.
-The reasons for getting a tattoo spread far and wide, from expressing the eternity of one’s love by a loved one’s name set eternally on the skin, to expressing oneself through a symbol of something meaningful.
+The reasons for getting a tattoo varies between individuals, from expressing the eternity of a loved one’s name on the skin, to expressing oneself through a symbol of something meaningful.
 Whatever the reason may be for each individual, tattoos have made their mark on our culture as well.
 It is estimated that over 20 million Americans have at least one tattoo, and more specifically, 36% of Americans between the ages of 18 and 30.
 However, tattoos are often not allowed in the workplace or the armed forces.
 It is also estimated that 40-50% of individuals with tattoos regret their decision, and would remove them if they could.
 If you are one of these individuals, you should know that A. you’re not alone! and B. you’ve come to the right place.

 What is a tattoo?